Table of Contents:

-There are a variety of schools of thought and there are a lot of factors involved in this decision.
-There are 2 main elements:
+There are a variety of schools of thought, and there are a lot of factors involved in this decision.
+There are two main elements.

-The key is: Quality over Quantity.
-So, if you don’t have a quality photo in your niche it’s always better to not post.
+If you don’t have a quality photo in your niche it’s always better to not post.
 Every post has the power to help or hurt.
 If it isn’t helping it’s hurting.
 Instagram is unforgiving and fickle.
-One post your followers don’t love and a percentage of them may easily hit “unfollow”.
+One post your followers don’t love and a percentage of them may easily hit “unfollow.”

 How We Determine Our Best Posting Times

-Note: If you have a business account on Instagram you can use the analytics available in Insights to see where your followers are located.
-This is helpful to know time zones.
-You can and should use the charts regarding location, age, gender, and of course activity to help you determine YOUR best times/days.
+If you have a business account on Instagram, you can use the analytics available in Insights to see where your followers are located.
+This is where you get a handle on your audience’s top time zones.
+You can use the charts regarding location, age, gender, and of course activity to help you determine your best times and days to post.